absalom-muc/MHI-AC-Ctrl/SW-Configuration.md

-void set_tsetpoint(uint tsetpoint);   // set the target temperature of the AC) void set_fan(uint fan);               // set the requested fan speed void set_vanes(uint vanes);           // set the vanes horizontal position (or swing) void request_ErrOpData();             // request that the AC provides the error data
+void set_tsetpoint(uint tsetpoint);   // set the target temperature of the AC) void set_fan(uint fan);               // set the requested fan speed void set_vanes(uint vanes);           // set the vanes horizontal position (or swing) void set_troom(byte temperature);     // set the room temperature used by AC void request_ErrOpData();             // request that the AC provides the error data
 ```
 The following sections describe the usage of these functions.